Rubick07/rubick07/README.md

          <br>
          Description:
          <br>
-         a serious Game about burnout syndrome, the game itself about a student named Lucas who experiences burnout and tries to cure it by going to his uncle's town during the holidays.
+         A serious game about burnout syndrome, the game itself about a student named Lucas who experiences burnout and tries to cure it by going to his uncle's town during the holidays.
 During his vacation, he tries to explore his own problems with the help of those around him while helping his uncle with his problems.
          <br><br>
          Served as the sole programmer within a 3-person team, responsible for implementing entire technical architecture from GDD and applying UI from Figma
          <br><br>